Bumber64/dfhack/docs/plugins/regrass.rst

     regrass [<options>]

-Regrasses the entire map by default, for compatible tiles in map blocks that have or had grass at some point.
+Regrasses the entire map by default, for compatible tiles in map blocks that had grass at some point.

 Options
 -------